Loading the Elevenlabs Text to Speech AudioNative Player...

 My first ancestor to step on the shores of the American Continent was Dr. James Woodson.
 He arrived here in the 1600’s approximately 1 year before the Mayflower.
 He was instilled with the hope of religious freedom and property ownership.
 His young wife was a Quaker and England had no hopes for land ownership but the New World was a promising future.
 I can imagine how much preparation went into that voyage.

-Since then my family moved down the eastern seaboard landing in Virginia where they grew tobacco and cotton, face the American Revolution, the Civil War and during that time they lost all.
+Since then my family moved down the eastern seaboard landing in Virginia where they grew tobacco and cotton, faced the American Revolution, the Civil War and during that time they lost all.
 The men in my family line were all quite restless and always on the move west.
 They were always looking for adventure and a place to land on their feet with family at their sides.
 The women in my family gave birth to large families, fought both Indians and climates from the Eastern Seaboard to the Texas panhandle.
-We are a hardy lot of people.
-My great grandfather was killed and scalped by Comanche's in Texas, my great Uncle was killed my the Mexican Army under Sam Houston.
+We are a hearty lot of people.
+My great grandfather was killed and scalped by Comanche’s in Texas, my great Uncle was killed by the Mexican Army under Sam Houston.
 My great grandmother was left in a one room soddy with 9 children and pregnant with twins.
-"Prepping" has been a way of life in my family for generations.
+“Prepping” has been a way of life in my family for generations.
 Women had to be ready to follow their husbands on a moments notice in my family.
 My father had wanderlust in his blood too, he and my mother followed crops 6 months out of the year and lived out of the car.
-My mother had to "prep" for a 6 month trip and do it in a 39' Plymouth!
+My mother had to “prep” for a 6 month trip and do it in a 39′ Plymouth!

-When I was school age my mother would leave me with my grandmother while they did this and grandmother lived out in the "sticks" on a deserted but working cattle ranch where my grandpa had work.
-Grandma had to "prep" because there was no store within a couple of hours drive.
+When I was school age my mother would leave me with my grandmother while they did this and grandmother lived out in the “sticks” on a deserted but working cattle ranch where my grandpa had work.
+Grandma had to “prep” because there was no store within a couple of hours drive.
 Heck our nearest neighbor was 15 miles away.
-It was however a kids paradise!
-Once my grandma went shopping for the months groceries and found a new product...canned biscuits!
+It was, however, a kids paradise!
+Once my grandma went shopping for the months groceries and found a new product…canned biscuits!
 Wow, what a deal!
 She promptly bought a case of them thinking of all the time she would save.
-She brought them home and put them in her large pantry where a few days later in the hot desert heat they exploded biscuits all over the place....lesson learned.
+She brought them home and put them in her large pantry where a few days later in the hot desert heat they exploded biscuits all over the place….lesson learned.

 I still live in the country and I still keep a large pantry.
 When I grocery shop once a month I buy two of everything, one for the pantry and one for storage.
 I shop for sundries once a month (two weeks after my grocery shopping) and do the same, a case of toilet paper for the storage and a case for the bathroom.
 I use the cheap brands of shampoo like Suave and buy 2 of those or I get them at the dollar store and again buy two.
 I have goats, chickens, rabbits, ducks, geese and a couple of llamas.
-Oh and the guineas.
-We have a large garden every year and I can, freeze and dehydrate the produce.
+Oh, and the guineas.
+We have a large garden every year and I can, freeze, and dehydrate the produce.
 We put in rotating batches of meat chickens thru the Spring till fall and butcher every 8 weeks.
 I only breed my rabbits thru the fall,winter and spring, and butcher at 8 weeks.
 All the cold weather skins are kept for tanning and reuse for projects, selling and once made a rabbit skin quilt for a granddaughter.
-We sell many of the eggs from our chickens and ducks but I also pickle them, and preserve them for the winter months when the girls aren't laying and we turn them loose to eat the bugs and clean up the garden.
+We sell many of the eggs from our chickens and ducks but I also pickle them, and preserve them for the winter months when the girls aren’t laying and we turn them loose to eat the bugs and clean up the garden.
 My husband and I are both blessed to live in an area where there are very large flocks of wild turkeys, deer, pigs, bears and fishing in abundance.
 We take advantage of this bounty whenever possible.

 I make lard from the bear fat and you have never tasted a more flaky pie crust than one made with bear lard.
 It renders out clean and white and tasty.
 Every fall the local salmon fisheries take the salmon and remove the eggs and sperm for the fish hatchery.
 Being Native American all I have to do is show my card and I get as many of the salmon as I can cart away.
 I try to get only the firm still red salmon bodies and not the really beat up ones that have already started to deteriorate on their trip up river.
 We can them, dry them and the ones that turn out to be not so fresh due to the trip up river (salmon start dying before they get to their destinations) we can those and label them “pet food”.
 They could be eaten by us if things got really bad but they are intended to be food for the cats and dogs and chickens.